-As a HSSP freshman, you will be expected to enroll in the program's two-semester core course, ALA 105 and 109 (Perspectives on Heath & Health Care), which will introduce you to a broad range of health-related issues, health professions, perspectives on public health, and opportunities in the health sciences.
+As a HSSP first-year student, you will be expected to enroll in the program's two-semester core course, ALA 106 and 109 (Perspectives on Heath & Health Care), which will introduce you to a broad range of health-related issues, health professions, perspectives on public health, and opportunities in the health sciences.

 - Read articles on current developments in the health sciences